 Operations of AMCs are headed by a Managing Director, Executive Director or Chief Executive Officer.
-Some of the other business-heads are:
+Some of the other officers in AMC's are as follows:

-- Chief Investment Officer (CIO), who is responsible for overall investments of the fund.
+- Chief Investment Officer (CIO) is responsible for overall investments of the fund.
 Fund managers assist the CIO.
 As per SEBI regulations, every scheme requires a fund manager, though the same fund manager may manage multiple schemes. - Securities Analysts support the fund managers through their research inputs.
-As will be discussed in Chapter8, these analysts come from two streams-Fundamental Analysis and Technical Analysis.
+As will be discussed later, these analysts come from two streams-Fundamental Analysis and Technical Analysis.
 Some mutual funds also have an economist to analyse the economy. - Securities Dealers help in putting the transactions through the market.
-The mutual fund schemes' sale and purchase of investments are executed by the dealers in the secondary market. - Chief Marketing Officer (CMO), who is responsible for mobilizing money under the various schemes.
-Direct Sales Team (who generally focus on large investors), Channel Managers (who manage the distributors) and Advertising & Sales Promotion Team support the CMO. - Chief Operations Officer (COO) handles all operational issues. - Compliance Officer needs to ensure all the legal compliances.
-In Offer Documents of new issues, he signs a due-diligence certificate to the effect that all regulations have been complied with, and that all the intermediaries mentioned in the offer document have the requisite statutory registrations and approvals.
+The mutual fund schemes' sale and purchase of investments are executed by the dealers in the secondary market. - Chief Marketing Officer (CMO) is responsible for mobilizing money under the various schemes.
+Direct Sales Team (who generally focus on large investors), Channel Managers (who manage the distributors) and Advertising & Sales Promotion Team support the CMO. - Chief Operations Officer (COO) is tasked with the day-to-day administration and operations of the AMC.
+Typically, the COO reports directly to the CEO and is considered second in command.

+Compliance Officer needs to ensure all the legal compliances.
+In the offer documents of new issues, the Compliance Officer signs a due-diligence certificate to the effect that all regulations have been complied with, and that all the intermediaries mentioned in the offer document have the requisite statutory registrations and approvals.
 In order to ensure independence, the Compliance Officer reports directly to the head of the AMC.
 Further, he works closely with the Trustees on various compliance and regulatory issues.

-AMCs are required to invest seed capital of 1percent of the amount raised subject to a maximum of Rs.50 lakh in all the growth option of the mutual fund schemes through the lifetime of the scheme.
+AMCs are required to invest seed capital of 1 percent of the amount raised subject to a maximum of Rs.50 lakh in all the growth option of the mutual fund schemes (excluding close-ended schemes) through the lifetime of the scheme.